HTTP Explained: What Does HTTP Stand For, What is HTTP Meaning and HTTP’s Definition?

 http://www.google.com/

 This is the root web site address of Google.
-And browsing to it, the server located there would serve up the home page of them.
-This is all beyond the meaning of HTTP however, but what this basically means is that, a web address consists of 2 basic parts:
+And browsing to it, the server located at the address would serve up the home page of Google.
+This is all beyond the meaning of HTTP however, what this basically means is that, a web address consists of 2 basic parts:

 To understand HTTP and HTTP’s meaning, imagine your need to talk to someone.
 You will have to get his physical address and then you need to know the language he speaks (or any other possible routines you are expected to follow in order to talk to him instead of being rejected by him).
-And the role of language here is what the protocol of HTTP is playing.
+And the role of language here is what the protocol of HTTP is playing in online addressing.

 Why is HTTP important?